donaldirebo/Readme-connected-devices/Lab 04 README.md

 # CDA Lab Module 04 - Test Results

 ## Overview

+Lab Module 04 connects your Python code to the Sense HAT Emulator GUI by creating sensor tasks that read live temperature, humidity, and pressure values directly from the emulator's sliders using SenseHAT(emulate=True).environ properties, and actuator tasks that control the 8x8 LED display using show_message() and clear() methods.
+Unlike Lab 03's pre-generated data, Lab 04 reads real-time values from an interactive virtual hardware interface, enabling you to adjust sensor values with GUI sliders and see LED responses instantly.

 Lab Module 04 implements data emulation using the Sense HAT Emulator, enabling real-time sensor data collection and LED display control through a virtual hardware interface.
 ## Code Repository and Branch
 - https://github.com/donald4u/cda-python-components/tree/labmodule04